 - Encourage production of healthful bacteria to support good digestion and immune health.

-7-24 hours is ideal, rinsing the nuts, grains or seeds under fresh water every eight hours or so to prevent mould.
+7-24 hours is ideal, rinsing the nuts, grains or seeds under fresh water every eight hours or so to prevent mold.
+Smaller seeds, like sunflower seeds, pumpkin seeds and sesame seeds for example, will need less time.

 How do I eat my soaked nuts?